mtholder/intro-python-phylogenetics/http-and-requests-README.md

     to call the back end APIs from your scripts without the use of a web browser and without obscuring the structure of the data by embedding it in HTML tags.

+*Optional:* If you use Google Chrome you can enable, `Developer Tools` to show up in the `Tools`
+    menu.
+This will let you debug JavaScript code execution.
+    You can also examine the web service calls that the page's JavaScript performs (check the "Network" tab of the dev tools, and reload the page of interest to fill that tab).

 ### "back end" of web apps
-`http` is a protocol for exchanging information between programs (which may be running
+HTTP is a protocol for exchanging information between programs (which may be running
     on different machines).
-Most of us are used to seeing `http` as the first part of URL, because it is the protocol
+Most of us are used to seeing HTTP as the first part of URL, because it is the protocol
     used by the web browser (a program running on your machine) fetches web pages from a http server (a program running on a remote "server").
-But we can also use `http` to exchange raw data in different forms.
+But we can also use HTTP to exchange raw data in different forms.
 The API layer of many website now uses the combination of:

-   * `http` as a protocol for how to let different programs talk to each other, and
+   * HTTP as a protocol for how to let different programs talk to each other, and
    * JSON as a syntax for representing data.

 JSON is a simple syntax that looks a whole lot like the syntax we use for writing